saschagrunert/webapp.rs/README.md

 make run
 ```

-The application should now be accesible at
+The application should now be accessible at
 [`http://127.0.0.1:30080`](http://127.0.0.1:30080).

 ## Contributing